kibernetiku-klubas/timely/docs/privacy-policy.md

 13. HOW CAN YOU CONTACT US ABOUT THIS NOTICE?

-If you have questions or comments about this notice, you may email us at REPLACETHIS@REPLACETHIS.com
+If you have questions or comments about this notice, you may email us at support@timely.lt

 14. HOW CAN YOU REVIEW, UPDATE, OR DELETE THE DATA WE COLLECT FROM YOU?

 Based on the applicable laws of your country, you may have the right to request access to the personal information we collect from you, change that information, or delete it.
 To request to review, update, or delete your personal information, please fill out and submit a data subject access request.

-This privacy policy was created using Termly's Privacy Policy Generator.